 The Unitarian Universalist (UU) Organizations Retirement Plan is an IRS qualified 401(a)/401(k) defined contribution, multiple employer, church retirement plan.
-Participating Employers put our faith’s commitment to social justice into practice by helping to ensure that the employees of UU institutions have an opportunity to accumulate savings for their retirement years.
+More than six hundred participating UU Employers administer the plan for the sole benefit of their employees, helping to ensure that employees of UU institutions have an opportunity to accumulate savings for their retirement years.

-Each Employer is responsible to administer the Plan for the benefit of their employees and in compliance with the Plan document, their confirmed Employer Participation Agreement on file with the Unitarian Universalist Association (UUA) Retirement Plan Director, and all applicable federal regulations.
+Each Employer is responsible to administer the Plan for the benefit of their employees and in compliance with the governing Plan document, their confirmed Employer Participation Agreement on file with the Unitarian Universalist Association (UUA) Retirement Plan Director, and all applicable federal regulations.